afritz1/OpenTESArena/README.md

 Here are some keys in the game world:
 - WASD - move and turn.
 Hold LCtrl to strafe with A and D.
-- Space and C - move up and down
 - Esc - pause menu
 - Tab - character sheet
 - L - logbook